Beachcombing along the UK shoreline is a great way to get the family out into the fresh air.

 No visit to a beach would be without a collection of shells.
 For those creative amongst you then don’t just settle on perfect complete shells but look out for those with holes and then add them to some string with driftwood to make a great seaside mobile.

 Unfortunately not everything you find on a beach is nice.
-Today manmade waste and in particular string and plastics is causing problems to our wildlife and environment as a whole.
+Today manmade waste and in particular string and plastics is causing problems for our wildlife and environment as a whole.

-When you are next out and about why not combine a beachcombing visit with a #2minutebeachclean and help the environment.
+When you are next out and about why not combine a beachcombing visit with a #2minutebeachclean and help our environment?

 Everything you find on a beach tells a story, often sitting down as a family and talking through the day is as exciting as actually making the finds in the first place.

 Share your beachcombing finds